eveningglow/BicycleGAN-pytorch/README.md

 Inject __only to the input__ by concatenating, not to all intermediate layers

 * __Training data__
-Batch size is 1 for each cVAE-GAN and cLR-GAN which means that get two images from the dataloader and distribute to cVAE-GAN and cLR-GAN.
+Batch size is 1 for both cVAE-GAN and cLR-GAN which means that get two images from the dataloader and distribute to cVAE-GAN and cLR-GAN.

 * __How to encode with encoder__
 Encoder returns mean and log_variance.
 Reparameterization trick is used, so __encoded_z = random_z * std + mean__ such that __std = exp(log_variance / 2).__